BlockSigner/business-guide/source/account/visualsignature.rst

 =============================

 ..
 NOTE::
    As an admin, you can set a uniform visual signature for all employees to ensure a consistent look and feel across the company.
 Contact us at `info@skribble.com`_ for more information.
-Only available to Skribble Enterprise customers.
+This feature is only available to Skribble Enterprise customers.

 .. _info@skribble.com: info@skribble.com